 - Help avoid an unhealthy reliance on proprietary investment options

 - Make tactical adjustments as external events shift and internal motives transform

-- Keep you up-to-date with accounting changes and evolving investment policy issues
+- Keep you up-to-date on accounting changes and evolving investment policy issues

-- Compare your endowment coverage ratio with your peer group
+- Compare your endowment returns to your peer group